danzra/dsa-basic/README.md

-# dsa-jan
+# dsa-basic
-//this repository contains all the data structures and algorithm codes, it will contain around 400 problems of easy to medium level, the repository is currently not structured in a organised manner.
+this repository contains problems of basic level that evryone should do before going into depth of data structures and algorithm. problems includes of topic like arrays,search and sorting, 2d arrays and strings and few miscellaneous examples.